MicrosoftDocs/power-automate-docs/articles/create-generative-actions.md

 1. From the **My flows** page, select the **Generative actions** tab.

-    You can see the list of your generative actions, their status, and their last run time.
+    You can display the list of your generative actions, their status, and their last run time.

 1. To monitor the run history of a generative action, select the generative action name > **Run history**.